Configure Agentless Desktop SSO with Registry Keys (deprecated)

 Okta recommends that you test the Agentless DSSO changes in a limited scopeA scope is an indication by the client that it wants to access some resource. before rolling out widespread changes to your org.
 This includes deploying the registry key changes on a small but representative selection of machines in your domain.
-For details, see Test Agentless DSSO before rolling out to production
+For details, see Test Agentless DSSO

 This section describes the deploying the registry keys on individual machines for test purposes and through Group Policy Objects when you are ready for production.

 Before rolling out the registry key changes to all machines, you can test the implementation by applying the changes to individual machines.